 - 1 cup minced cooked ham

-- low sodium chicken broth, vegetable broth, tomato juice, or water, as needed
+- 1 tbsp. low-sodium chicken broth (or vegetable broth, tomato juice, or water, or more as needed)

 Heat the oven to 350 F.